K-Scorpio/scripts-collection/README.md

 ## as_req.sh

-This script will extracts a Kerberos hash from a pcap file containing Kerberos Pre-Authentication packets.
+This script will extract a Kerberos hash from a pcap file containing Kerberos Pre-Authentication packets.
 The extracted hash will be crackable with module 19900 of hashcat.
 All you need to do is to provide a pcap file.
 Example:

 ```
 as_req.sh <pcap file>